 International SOS uses a number of criteria to assess how the conditions in the country may impact visitors’ safety and security.

 These include the threat posed to travellers by political violence (including terrorism, insurgency, politically motivated unrest and war), social unrest (including sectarian, communal and ethnic violence) and violent and petty crime.

 Other factors assessed include transport infrastructure, the capability of security and emergency services, and the threat of natural disasters.
 It’s also possible to use the map to assess medical risk and road safety standards around the world.

 MOST DANGEROUS COUNTRIES IN THE WORLD

-These are the nine most dangerous countries in the world according to International SOS.
+These are the 10 most dangerous countries in the world according to International SOS.
 They have been assessed as carrying an ‘extreme travel security risk’.

-A further six countries include regions (known as Security Risk Zones) that have been rated as an ‘extreme travel security risk’.
+A further four countries include regions (known as Security Risk Zones) that have been rated as an ‘extreme travel security risk’.

 SAFEST COUNTRIES IN THE WORLD

 At the other end of the spectrum, the following 18 countries have been assessed as carrying an ‘insignificant travel security risk’ to travellers and therefore the safest countries to visit.

 - Marshall Islands